priyansh71/6x9-Generator/src/Components/static/README.md

     - Example :- T (Tuesday series) [refer `Type` column for more information]
 -  `Time`- (mandatory, 24 hour format, integer)
      - Enter starting hour of Lecture/Tutorial here.
-     - All labs rows require time as `starting hour - ending hour` format
+     - Lab rows require time in `starting hour - ending hour` format
 - `Type` - (mandatory) Takes the following values
     -  `Lecture , int` (where int is the amount of time this class repeats in a week)
        - Example :- Lecture, 2 in above mentioned example means the lecture occurs on Tuesday and Thursday only.